Last updated on July 2020

 Silver Spring Farm

 If you’re looking to give back to your community, make your way to Silver Spring Farm.
 This historic farm is completely volunteer-run, and is always looking for a helping hand to tend to the 40,000 bulbs of garlic grown on the property each year.
-Volunteer today, and aid in their efforts to support the Ottawa-Carleton Association for Persons with Developmental Disabilities (OCAPDD).
+Starting the second week of August, you can stop by the farm to purchase a variety of flavourful garlic!

 For the foodie at heart…